LunaticNeko/glowise/README.md

 ------

 * Please recommend me with changes in parameters of each ISE-3 ore's glow.
 My taste in color (and my monitor) is not very good, so I'm working with what I feel good enough.
 If possible, please use Github's issues features or send a pull request.
 * This mod is strategically named to exploit Starbound's reverse-alphabetic (or "descending", you terminology geeks) mod load ordering because the modinfo dependency system is not functioning properly.
-If Starbound changes the load ordering then this thing may break.
+I have added an include clause to the modinfo file (Thanks Dr_Capsaicin on Reddit) and it should mitigate the problem, but if you encounter anything please tell me.
+If something goes wrong in this case, the game won't crash but the ore won't glow.

 Compatibility
 -------------